 Original Gault (also known as Gault Limoges clay) ceramic miniature houses were created from the mid 1980’s to about 2010, initially depicting miniature architecture of the Provence region of France, then grew to several other series such as Paris, London, Venice, and more.

-The objectives of this site are to:
+Additional objectives of this site are to:

-- Preserve historical information about these wonderful miniatures: Key information about the Gault miniature houses based on information provided by Dominique Gault, research of various internet sources and internet archival systems, and articles in France newspapers.
+- Preserve historical information about these wonderful miniatures: Key information about the Gault miniature houses based on information provided by Dominique Gault, Patrick Perrault, research of various internet sources and internet archival systems, and articles in France newspapers.
 Click the Gault History page to view the information.

-If you have any comments, questions, or wish to receive an occasional newsletter about Gault houses, please use the Contact page to let me know.
-French-speaking collectors: Nous parlons français aussi!
+If you have any comments, questions, or wish to receive an occasional newsletter about Gault houses, please use the Contact page to let us know.